matomo-org/developer-documentation/docs/tracking-javascript.md

 _Using the Tracker Object_

 *   `enableLinkTracking( enable )` - Install link tracking on all applicable link elements.
 Set the enable parameter to true to use a pseudo-click handler to track browsers (such as Firefox) which don't generate click events for the middle mouse button.
 By default only "true" mouse click events are handled.
-*   `addListener( element )` - Add click listener to a specific link element.
-When clicked, Piwik will log the click automatically.
-*   `setRequestMethod( method )` - Set the request method to either "GET" or "POST".
-(The default is "GET".)
-To use the POST request method, the Piwik host must be the same as the tracked website host (Piwik installed in the same domain as your tracked website).
 *   `trackEvent(category, action, [name], [value])` - Logs an event with an event category (Videos, Music, Games...), an event action (Play, Pause, Duration, Add Playlist, Downloaded, Clicked...), and an optional event name and optional numeric value.
 *   `trackPageView([customTitle])` - Logs a visit to this page
 *   `trackSiteSearch(keyword, [category], [resultsCount])` - Log an internal site search for a specific keyword, in an optional category, specifying the optional count of search results in the page.